mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 The `q` and `fq` parameters specify queries to be sent to a Solr server that indexes all Media Cloud stories.
 The Solr server provides full text search indexing of each sentence collected by Media Cloud.
 All content is stored as individual sentences.
-The api/v2/stories/list call searches for sentences matching the `q` and / or `fq` parameters if specified and the stories that include at least one sentence returned by the specified query.
+The api/v2/stories/list call searches for sentences matching the `q` and / or `fq` parameters if specified and the stories that include at least one sentence returned by the specified query. **Refer to the stories_public/list access point in the

-The `q` and `fq` parameters are passed directly through to Solr.
-Documentation of the format of the `q` and `fq` parameters is [here](http://lucene.apache.org/core/4_6_1/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package_description).
-All the return fields (in the example return value in the api/v2/sentences/list call below) may be used as solr query parameters, for example 'sentence:obama AND media_id:1'.
-Be aware that ':' is usually replaced with '%3A' in programmatically generated URLs.
+Media Cloud API 2.0 Spec for a more detailed description of the `q` and `fq` parameters.

 #### Example